railsadminteam/rails_admin/README.md

 API Update Note
 ---------------
+`navigation.max_visible_tabs` is not configurable anymore, as the new Activo theme implements the main navigation as a vertical list.

 `object_label` is not directly configurable anymore, as it lead to performance issues when used with a list of records.
 Please use object_label_method instead.